Josias Leslie Porter: Works

 Cyclopædia of Biblical Literature which was begun in 1862; nearly all the geographical articles on places in Palestine were by him.
 He also wrote for Smith's Dictionary of the Bible, the Encyclopædia Britannica, and Kitto's Pictorial Bible; and contributed to the Bibliotheca Sacra (New York), to Kitto's Journal of Sacred Literature, and to other periodicals.
 Many of Porter's letters, addressed to the Rev. David Hamilton, honorary secretary of the Irish Presbyterian Jewish Mission, were printed in the pages of the Missionary Herald.

 Family

-Porter married, in 1849, just before going to Damascus, Margaret Rainey Cooke, youngest daughter of Henry Cooke of Belfast.
+In 1849, just before going to Damascus, he married Margaret Rainey Cooke, youngest daughter of Henry Cooke of Belfast.
 Two sons and two daughters of the marriage survived him.